mzhukovaucsb/emoji_gestures/README.md

 The dataset consists of 479 193 tweets.
 Each of them contains one of the 31 gesture emoji (different hand configurations) and its skin tone modifier options (e.g. 🙏🙏🏿🙏🏾🙏🏽🙏🏼🙏🏻).
 Tweets were posted within 250km from San Jose, CA and within 200km from Los Angeles, CA, in English, during May-August 2021.
 The dataset can be used to investigate the use of gesture emoji by English-speaking California Twitter users.
 Python libraries used for collecting tweets and preprocessing: tweepy, re, preprocessor, emoji, regex, string, nltk.

-The dataset contains 12 columns:
+The dataset contains 11 columns:

--  *tweet_original* - original text of the tweet
 -  *preprocessed* - preprocessed text of the tweet (4 initial steps)
 -  *all_emoji* - lists all emoji in a given tweet
 -  *hashtags* - lists all hashtags in a given tweet